lokesh-rj/acceptance-tests/README.md

  # For multiple and parallel browsers -
  `npm run parallel`

+ # For parallel browsers with workers -
+ `npm run workers`

  # For headless single browser -
  `npm run headless`

  # For headless multiple and parallel browsers -
  `npm run headless-multiple`

+ # For headless multiple and parallel browsers with workers -
+ `npm run headless-workers`

 # For reporting purpose -